 In a recent shipment, an Ascent client ran into a costly shipping mistake that we often see.
 In this situation, the shipper faced additional carrier charges due to miscommunication.
 The freight was called into the carrier and reported on the BOL with the dimensions of 40″x48″ (13.3′); however, they loaded their freight on the truck as 48″x40″ (16′).
 Since the shipper loaded their freight in the truck differently than they originally noted on their shipping paperwork, they exceeded the designated linear foot rule, resulting in additional charges.
 How does this happen?

 The easiest way to avoid confusion is to understand what type of trailer your freight will ride in.
 Depending upon the carrier and truck, you will be working with different dimensions.
 For example, some carriers use two different size trailers for LTL shipments.
-Knowing exactly which size trailer you will be using, will help you determine your available space.
+Knowing which size trailer you will be using will make it easier to determine your available space.

 Who says logistics has to be complicated?
 We certainly didn’t.
 Contact the Ascent team to learn more.